jeanwang2dev/scrimba-tenzies/README.md

-# A react project starter setup
+# Scrimba Course Tenzies Preject

 ## with tailwindcss and webpack5